What’s better than a cookie? A whole-wheat chewy chocolate chip cookie, of course! This cookie will bring lots of smiles

 - 2 cups semisweet chocolate chips, (12 ounces)

 - In a large bowl, sift together the flour, salt, and baking soda, and set aside.

-- Pour the melted butter into a mixer’s bowl.
+- Add the softened butter into a mixer’s bowl.
 Add the granulated sugar and brown sugar.
 Cream the butter and sugars on medium speed.
 Add the egg, and vanilla extract, and mix until well combined.
 Slowly incorporate the flour mixture until thoroughly combined.
 Stir in the chocolate chips.